AC Cesena: Notable former players

-This list of former players includes those who received international caps while playing for the team, made significant contributions to the team in terms of appearances or goals while playing for the team, or who made significant contributions to the sport either before they played for the team, or after they left.
-It is clearly not yet complete and all inclusive, and additions and refinements will continue to be made over time.
+This list of former players includes those who received international caps while playing for the team, made significant contributions to the team in terms of appearances or goals while playing for the team, or made significant contributions to the sport, either before they played for the team or after they left.
+The list is alphabetized by country, and within country listings by surname or main name used in football.